dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/new-visual-configurations.md

 ![](resources/images/image16.png){width=80% }

 **Program Section**: when used in combination with icons, a Program Section with a single data element and associated Option Set can render the options in sequential or matrix layout (see screenshots).
+If the icon is not found, the app displays the DHIS logo.

 ![](resources/images/image26.png){ width=25%}
 ![](resources/images/image36.png){ width=25%}

 > **Note**
 >